 What We Do

 Torch Literary Arts is a 501(c)3 nonprofit organization established to publish and promote creative writing by Black women.
 We publish contemporary writing by emerging and experienced writers alike.
-TORCH has featured work by Colleen J. McElroy, Tayari Jones, Sharon Bridgforth, Crystal Wilkinson, Patricia Smith, Natasha Trethewey, Elizabeth Alexander, and others.
+Torch has featured work by Colleen J. McElroy, Tayari Jones, Sharon Bridgforth, Crystal Wilkinson, Patricia Smith, Natasha Trethewey, Elizabeth Alexander, and others.
 Programs include the Wildfire Reading Series, writing workshops, retreats, and special events.

 Our Mission